Ho hum in spots, but complete laugh out loud in others.

 Crash Twinsanity actually breaks away from its well grounded formula that was the basis for previous main-game titles Crash Bandicoot 2, Warped and Wrath of Cortex.
 Instead of being confined to narrow hallways and claustrophobic arenas, Crash is now free to explore through some fairly open environments, that while still give a linear progressive system for the story, will now also have those Gems from previous games littered around for you to collect.
 Instead of requiring that you unlock secret Warp levels, or smash every crate in the level, the Gems are now restricted via explosive related puzzles, mostly.
 The Crystals are also still in play here as well, though they have also taken a back seat and for the most part you probably won't even realise you just collected a crystal since it's more often than not initiated through a cutscene.

 The platforming itself isn't as tightly honed, either.
-It's much more satisfying to pull off than any of the combat scenarios, though due to the camera sometimes making it hard to judge the depth between platforms, and also platforms that don't project Crash's shadow when he jumps over them, can lead to some really cheap deaths.
+It's much more satisfying to pull off than any of the combat scenarios, though due to the camera sometimes making it hard to judge the depth between platforms-- platforms that also don't project Crash's shadow when he jumps over them--it can lead to some really cheap deaths.
 Not to mention that Crash's faithful Aku Aku masks have been made to be nigh useless; they won't save you from TNT/NITRO crates, and while collecting three masks in a row still makes you invincible, it no longer permits you to just charge through everything anymore without getting damaged.
 Even the joyful voodoo beat is gone as well.
-Alongside the more open environments, the other most noteworthy alteration would have course be the new-founded alliance between Crash and his arch-nemesis Dr. Neo Cortex.
+Alongside the more open environments, the other most noteworthy alteration would of course be the new-founded alliance between Crash and his arch-nemesis Dr. Neo Cortex.
 Because of a greater evil--two super-smart parakeets who have arrived to destroy Crash and Cortex's precious Nsanity Island--Crash and Cortex set aside their differences and team up, for the most part.
 As such, throughout the game Crash and Cortex will make use of each others abilities to overcome obstacles they couldn't otherwise.

 The most common scenario for when they team up is when Crash is lugging along Cortex by the edge of a power crystal, as Cortex humorously tries with all his might to pull the other way.
-It allows you to now do a much larger spin attack, you can use Cortex as like a mallet to smash through harder objects, and you can also throw Cortex wherever you like for your own sadistic amusement (if Cortex ''dies'' he'll just teleport next to you soon after)...
+It allows you to now do a much larger spin attack, you can use Cortex as like a mallet to smash through harder objects, and you can also throw Cortex wherever you like for your own sadistic amusement (if Cortex ''dies'' he'll just teleport next to you soon after).
 And to allow Cortex to unlock some passageways that you couldn't reach on your own, there's that too.
-This isn't what Crash and Cortex's dynamic duo-ism stricts to, though.
+This isn't what Crash and Cortex's dynamic duo-ism is restricted to, though.
 On occasion, Cortex will be forced to flee from some sort of danger, shifting the view into a 2D side-scroller perspective.
 Here, you're to try and get rid of all the hazards, allowing Cortex safe passage as he runs away.
 It's pretty exhilarating and a good test for your reflexes.
-Also should Cortex die (and he will) you yourself won't lose a life, so you can try and try again as often as you like until you get it nailed.
+Should Cortex die (and he will) you yourself won't lose a life either, so you can try and try again as often as you like until you get it nailed.

 Besides Crash and Cortex, there is also now Nina Cortex - Cortex's ''niece''.
 Nina is fortunate enough to be saddled with the gift of dual bionic arms, which she can use to attack enemies with, though they're mostly for traversing through the environments.
 That all also sounds pretty great in concept, however she can only use those arms for swinging across a minor few rings that are always conveniently placed exactly so as to let you know where to proceed.
 The detection is also kinda off, so the swinging about too only acts as more of a hindrance than anything.
 Nina can at least jump to a decent height (no double jump, though) and she has a spin attack similar to Crash's alongside her bionic arm slaps.
-She's a complete cybernetic Goth as well, with a large bucktooth protruding out of her mouth like a swimming pool launch pad; a great character design to be sure, though I still always yearned for when I could just get back to playing as Crash.
+She's a complete cybernetic Goth as well, with a large bucktooth protruding out of her mouth like a swimming pool launch pad.
+A great character design to be sure, though I still always yearned for when I could just get back to playing as Crash.

 The humour of the game is probably the one thing that especially kept me stuck in.
-Even with the middle-some controls, and tiresome non-Crash'ing segments, the hilarity was always begrudging my anticipation to forever carry on.
+Even with the middling controls and tiresome non-Crash'ing segments, the hilarity was always begrudging my anticipation to forever carry on.
 And Twinsanity is genuinely laugh out loud funny at times as well.
 One gag in particular that initiates the Cortex snowboarding where Crash finds himself fixated towards the swaying movements of Cortex's rear is a favourite of mine.
 There's a lot of great physical humour and sight gags that appear reminiscent of the Looney Tunes.
 It's not surprising to find out that the story is written by some of the minds behind Ren and Stimpy.

 The charming humour mixes perfectly with the bouncy and criminally catchy soundtrack to give an incredibly light-hearted and breezy atmosphere.
 The Nsanity island theme is one of my favourites for how it is so well entwined with Crash's exaggerated movement animations.
 There's a solid variety of tracks that start off with the aforementioned Nsanity theme, which is a kind of melodic boogie, but then there's some alternate rock, some vintage Haunted House tunes and even a dash of heavy metal, which appropriately plays during the Nina Cortex section.
 The voice acting is all also really well done, and Dr. Cortex in particular deviously steals every scene with a grandiose and overly-dramatic performance by Lex Lang.

 The colourful and cartoony graphics tie all of the almost soothing sensibilities the game gives with a smooth silken bow.
 The only problem to pick at towards the production values is how sometimes the game will have zero audio, during the boss battles in particular.
 It's incredibly jarring and pushes the idea that maybe this game was a little rushed in spots.
-Otherwise, it's a delightfully well animated adventure that is a pleasure to witness and explore.
+Nonetheless, Twinsanity is a delightfully well animated adventure that is a pleasure to witness and explore.
 Crash Bandicoot's reputation across the ps2 onwards is a fleeting embark towards the gutter; none of the games are anything anyone really needs to play, but for Crash Bandicoot apologists, Crash Twinsanity is easily the best Crash you can find without a Naughty Dog logo close by.

 And seriously, this soundtrack...